MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

     Copy-WindowsHostsLogs -LogsDirectory $params["logs-directory"]
    ```

-The logs will be copied from each Windows hosts to the local directory $params["logs-directory"].
+The logs will be copied from each Windows hosts to the local directory `$params["logs-directory"]`.
 The logs directory will have a subdirectory named after each Windows agent host.
 The CCG (Container Credential Guard) .evtx log file can be properly inspected in the Event Viewer, only after the following requirements are met:

 - The Containers Windows feature is installed.
-It can be installed via PowerShell with:
+It can be installed via PowerShell using the following command:

  ```powershell
 # Needs computer restart
 Install-WindowsFeature -Name Containers